 What's really exciting about eating the Mediterranean way is the focus on big flavors and the pleasure of the table.
 It's all about good food; good company; and hey, you can even have a glass of wine!
 Who wouldn't love that?!

-What Should I Eat on The Mediterranean Diet?
+What Can You Eat on The Mediterranean Diet?

-Mediterranean Diet Food List: 5 Foods You Need
+Mediterranean Diet Food List: 5 Essential Foods You Need

 Olive oil is the primary cooking fat in the Mediterranean diet.
 Traditional Mediterranean diets will use extra virgin olive oil in everything from salad dressings, to roasting or sauté vegetables, to tossing with pasta, to marinating seafood and meats, or simply adding to dips like hummus or baba ganoush, and more!